Three Republicans seek to challenge Grijalva in Congressional District 3

 The three candidates vying for the Republican nomination at the end of the month in the Congressional District 3 primary all smell blood in the water.

-GOP candidates Edna San Miguel, Sergio Arellano and Nicolas "Nick" Pierson all believe that Democrat incumbent Rep. Raúl Grijalva of Tucson is vulnerable in the era of President Donald Trump.
+GOP candidates Edna San Miguel, Sergio Arellano and Nicolas “Nick” Pierson all say that Democrat incumbent Rep. Raúl Grijalva of Tucson is vulnerable in the era of President Trump.

-Pointing to a scandal that had Grijalva paying a $48,395 severance package to an employee, the trio believes that the heavily-democratic Congressional District is ready for a change.
+Pointing to a scandal that had Grijalva paying a $48,395 severance package to an employee, the trio say that the heavily Democratic congressional district is ready for a change.

-Arellano, an Army veteran wounded in Iraq, said he got involved in Southern Arizona political campaigns after working on various veteran issues.
+Arellano, an Army veteran wounded in Iraq, said he got involved in Southern Arizona political campaigns after working on various veterans issues.

 He says a group of veterans encouraged him to take on Grijalva last fall, shortly after the scandal came to light.

-Arellano prefers to call himself an independent, saying that while he supports the Trump administration, his priority is to the district and not Washington D.C.
+Arellano prefers to call himself an independent, saying that while he supports the Trump administration, his priority is to the district, not Washington, D.C.

 But he cites family separations at the border as an example of when he will criticize his own party.